department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/help-users-to/navigate-benefit-applications.md

 Screen reader users can’t scan a page visually to immediately know that there is content below any particular action item such as an action link.
 So, if they come across a key call to action, there is no guarantee or certainty that they will know that more information, that may be important to that call to action, could exist beyond that call to action.
 Therefore, please be mindful about placing important content below the key call to action.

-#### F. Optional: Sub-task pattern for branching eligibility choices
+#### F. Optional: Help users to complete a sub-task pattern for branching eligibility choices

-In the case where there are multiple benefit options, the [Sub-task pattern]({{ site.baseurl }}/patterns/forms/sub-task) allows a user to branch into the appropriate benefit application from the eligibility page.
+In the case where there are multiple benefit options, the [pattern for helping users to complete a sub-task]({{ site.baseurl }}/patterns/help-users-to/complete-a-sub-task) allows a user to branch into the appropriate benefit application from the eligibility page.

 The text of the action link should represent the job the sub-task is performing, such as "Find your education benefits form".